SanderLoman/rust-p2p/book/introduction.md

 ## What is Contower?

-[Contower](https://github.com/SanderLoman/Contower/) is an innovative client for the Ethereum network that combines the functionalities of both execution and consensus layers into a versatile relay/proxy.
-Offering the choice to operate with or without a traditional database, thus providing a streamlined and adaptable approach to blockchain interactions.

-This client serves as a flexible intermediary in the Ethereum network.
-It can function as a lean relay/proxy client, a comprehensive node client encompassing both execution and consensus elements, or it can operate in both capacities simultaneously.
-This makes Contower a uniquely adaptable tool, suited to a wide range of user requirements, enhancing network functionality, efficiency, and decentralization, tailored to individual preferences and operational needs.
+[Contower](https://github.com/Nodura/Contower/) is a highly adaptable Ethereum network client, designed for users who require flexibility in blockchain operations.
+It stands out for its ability to combine execution, consensus, and relay/proxy functions within a single framework.
+Users have the option to enable any combination of these features, making Contower a versatile tool in the blockchain environment.
+Here are some examples of how it can be configured:

+-   **Full Feature Mode**
+-   **Execution and Consensus Mode**
+-   **Execution and Relaying Mode**
+-   **Consensus and Relaying Mode**
+-   **Single Feature Mode**

+This modular approach allows Contower to cater to a broad spectrum of users, from those requiring a full-fledged client to those needing a more streamlined tool for specific tasks.

 ## What are the Key Features of Contower?